Join the Lane County Master Recycler Program Today!

 Courses are offered in the Eugene/Springfield twice each year.
 A course will also be held in one rural town each year.

-Spring class begins April 1, 2014 in Florence - Application and Pre-Training Quesitonnaire
+Spring class begins March 31st, 2015 in Rural Lane County Town - Application and Pre-Training Quesitonnaire

 Lane County Master Recyclers learn about: